Lapua Cartridge Factory explosion

-The Lapua Cartridge Factory explosion (Lapuan patruunatehtaan räjähdys) was an industrial disaster in an ammunition factory in Lapua, Finland on 13 April 1976.
-40 workers were killed and 60 people injured.
-This was Finland's worst industrial disaster.
+The Lapua Cartridge Factory explosion (Lapuan patruunatehtaan räjähdys) was an industrial disaster that occurred at the State Cartridge Factory in Lapua, Finland on 13 April 1976.
+It caused the deaths of 40 workers, while 60 people were injured.
+It remains Finland's worst industrial disaster.

 Explosion

 The explosion occurred at 07:43, completely destroying the building.
 The blast was heard up to 20 km away.
 Most of the injured had been in the factory at the time, but some outside were injured by shrapnel.
-Of the dead, thirty-five were women.
+Of the dead, 35 were women.
 Fifty-two children under the age of 16 lost at least one parent in the accident.

 A strike by telephone engineers meant that there was reduced communication in Lapua at this time, as many of the circuits had not been fully repaired after the winter and the telephone exchange was quickly overwhelmed as relatives phoned searching for information.
 Rescue efforts were hampered by fires, causing several of the remaining cartridges to explode at sporadic intervals.
 Beginning at 08:05, the injured began to be transferred to the district hospital in Seinäjoki.
 Staff at this hospital had already received training in preparation for a major incident, as the town was located at a railway junction.
 Medical staff were concerned that the clothing worn by victims of the incident could include live ammunition which could be accidentally set off.
 Military helicopters brought blood supplies from Helsinki for transfusions.